-A. Preliminary Plat.
-Upon receipt of the preliminary plat application, the Planning Board shall refer it to the St. Lawrence County Planning Board if said plat is located within the 500 foot distance thresholds set forth in Section 239-n of New

-York State General Municipal Law.
-The Planning Board shall comply with Article VII, Section 2 of this Local Law.
+- A. Preliminary Plat.
+Upon receipt of the preliminary plat application, the Planning Board shall refer it to the St. Lawrence County Planning Board if said plat is located within the 500 foot distance thresholds set forth in Section 239-n of New York State General Municipal Law.
+The Planning Board shall comply with Article IX, Section 6 of this Local Law.

 Upon receipt of a preliminary plat and accompanying information from the Code Enforcement Officer, the Planning Board shall hold a public hearing within 62 days, which hearing shall be advertised at least once in a newspaper of general circulation in the Town at least five (5) days before such hearing.
-In the case where a subdivision plat is located within 500 feet of a municipal boundary, notice shall be sent to the clerk of the adjacent municipality prior to holding a hearing.
-Notice must be given at least 10 days prior to the hearing.